Different ATV and UTV Types Explained (With Examples)

 Can-Am Outlander (2p touring model)

-The wheelbase is extended by three to five inches to make room for one extra person, and stiffer springs are installed in the rear shocks to account for the added weight.
-A dedicated seat and handles are installed for the passenger to sit safely and comfortably.
+The wheelbase is lengthened by three to five inches to accommodate an additional passenger.
+The rear shocks are also fitted with stiffer springs to support the extra weight.
+A dedicated seat and handles are also installed to ensure passengers can sit safely and comfortably.

 Related: This is why ATVs have Large Seats (Hint: Not for Passengers)